Activating AWS environments in reduced permissions mode

 page, scroll down to the bottom, click the I acknowledge that AWS

 CloudFormation might create IAM resources check box, and then click

-- After stack creation has completed, a "Waiting" message and an hourglass icon displays in the CDW UI environment tile.
-Click the hourglass icon and a Configurations dialog box displays.
+- After stack creation has completed, a message displays in the CDW UI environment tile.
+Click the Open Configurations link and a Configurations dialog box displays.

 In the Configurations dialog box, perform the following